Ben O'Brien: Life and education

 O'Brien was born and raised in Oswego, New York, and went on to attend college at SUNY Purchase where they met Alan Resnick.
 In 2008 they moved to Baltimore, Maryland where they maintained a studio at the Copycat Building and joined Wham City, an arts and music collective.

-Live Performance
+Live performance

 Ben performs live, doing standup comedy and multimedia performances with their group Wham City Comedy, and has toured with found footage group Everything is Terrible! and electronic musician Dan Deacon.
 In April 2015 they began performing as Earth Universe, a spiritual guru who claims to be the reincarnation of Emanuel Bronner.

-Video Work
+Video work

 Their notable projects include multiple music videos for Dan Deacon, a music video for the band Wye Oak for the song "The Tower," the short films for Adult Swim, and their self-produced web series "Showbeast".

+Personal life

+They are a member of the Democratic Socialists of America.